palewire/first-web-scraper/notes/how-to-ask-questions.md

 I've tried Googling for "SyntaxError: invalid syntax" and I know that I'm writing something wrong, but I can't figure out which part of the code is causing the problem.
 Please help!

 ### 3. Repeat
-When people start responding with solutions, if you try them and it doesn't work, do not respond simply with "That didn't work."
+When people start responding with solutions, try them.
+If the proposed solution doesn't work, do not respond simply with "That didn't work."
+Instead:

-* Show what your updated code looks like
+* Post what your updated code looks like
-* Show the new error message
+* Post the new error message
+* Post anything else you were inspired to try since you posted your question

-If it did work, them simply respond and thank the person for his/her help!
+If a proposed solution does work, them simply respond and thank the person for his/her help!

 ### 4. Other guides
 If you want to read more on this topic: